adventavitasinus/Dissimilarity-Index-Data-Analysis-Methodology/README.md

 # UK Urban Ethnic Segregation Analysis (2021 Census)

-Supporting data and code for the "Current Issues" section of *Progressive Nationalism*, published on [PLACEHOLDER].
+Supporting data and code for the "Current Issues" section of *Progressive Nationalism*, published on https://substack.com/@adventavitasinus.

 This repo computes two measures of residential ethnic clustering across urban England and Wales, using the 2021 Census: